 A recent study conducted by the Medical Group Management Association found that one thing high-performing practices had in common was that they regularly conducted patient satisfaction surveys.

-Patient satisfaction surveys are important and useful because they offer details about the patient’s experience and insights about their feelings toward their practice and the care they received.
+Patient satisfaction surveys are relevant and useful because they offer details about the patient’s experience.
+Reviews provide insights about patient feelings toward their practice and the care they received.
 This helps medical practices improve the care they deliver and rethink strategies or services that aren’t meeting their patients’ needs.

 There is, however, a catch.
 A good patient satisfaction survey isn’t as simple as asking your patients for feedback.
 Your surveys must be more specific and touch on several areas to gather the kind of information that will improve your practice’s performance.
 They should also adhere to a few general guidelines.
 To help your practice develop the most effective patient satisfaction surveys, we’ve included some guidelines below.

 Following our advice, you should be able to create a powerful survey that will help you gather information and create powerful results.

 Know how you plan to use the results.

 What are your goals for the survey?
 If you know ahead of time how you plan to use your results, it will be easier to keep your questions focused.
 If you have specific areas you already know need improvement, focus on getting feedback about those first.

 If you’re hoping to gauge how a new physician is doing, ask questions about your medical staff.
 If you want to learn how effective your marketing and website are, request that your patients rate these resources.
 You can’t ask everything, so figuring out your priorities ahead of time will help you make the most of the time you have.

 The hardest part of getting useful information back on your surveys is getting people to take the survey first.
 While some patients love to share their opinions, most people are busy, and sparing even five minutes to take your study may be too much.
 Therefore, it’s crucial to offer your patients options.
 Some options include: